Is Alcohol in skincare bad for your skin?

 Stearyl which helps trap moisture in the skin

 Cetearyl alcohol which acts as an emulsifier to stabilise a formulation

 Propelene glycol which is a humectant to attract water into the skin

-Evaporative solvent alcohols which can have a dehydrating effect on the skin and are the ones to avoid.
+Evaporative solvent alcohols which can have a dehydrating effect on the skin are the ones to avoid.